kalda-co/kalda/posts/2021/jan/lgbtqia-meaning.md

 %{
-title: "What does the LGBTQIA+ mean?
+title: "What does the LGBTQIA+ acronym mean?
 Why do we use it?",
 subtitle: "A glossary of terms for the LGBTQIA+ community",
 author: "Boris Shoalwise",
 tags: ["LGBTQIA+", "LGBT", "communication"],